U.S. Engagement with Chinese Climate Politics: Progressive Alternatives to Cold War Posturing

 Green Social Housing at Scale: Lessons from Vienna’s Social Housing on Project Finance, Housing Immigrants, and Climate-Friendly Urbanism

 Vienna has been building social housing for a hundred years.
 This housing is known for both its architectural innovation and quality, and for the financial sustainability of the model.
 Any discussion of building green social housing at scale in the United States must learn from the Vienna model.
 But to learn all the lessons from Vienna’s social housing model, we must dig beneath the surface to uncover what’s most promising—and what isn’t working.
 How does Vienna currently fund new social housing, and the maintenance of housing that already exists?
 How is it incorporating climate and sustainability issues into its projects?
 And how well is it doing in terms of housing immigrants and refugees, who suffer racism and processes of stigmatization in Austria?
-Register here.
+Read The Architect’s Newspaper‘s coverage of our green social housing events.

 The American Future of Green Social Housing: Lessons from the Bronx’s Via Verde